nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-functional-testing.md

         └── ...
 ```

-For an example on how to use the functional test framework, please check
+For an example of how to use the functional test framework, please check
 [Nuxeo Retention's functional tests for Web UI](https://github.com/nuxeo/nuxeo-retention/tree/lts-2021/nuxeo-retention-web/ftest).